A doctor explaining how the procedure for spine surgery is conducted in New Jersey.

 Corpectomy

-A corpectomy is a procedure to remove a damaged vertebrae and ease spinal cord pressure.
+A corpectomy is a procedure to remove a damaged vertebra and ease spinal cord pressure.
 Then, you typically have a fusion procedure.

 Laminectomy

-A laminectomy removes part or all of a damaged vertebrae in your neck (cervical laminectomy), middle back (thoracic laminectomy), or lower back (lumbar laminectomy).
+A laminectomy removes part or all of a damaged vertebra in your neck (cervical laminectomy), middle back (thoracic laminectomy), or lower back (lumbar laminectomy).
 Laminoplasty

 A laminoplasty relieves pressure by widening the spinal canal in your neck or back.